 - Parents want you to honor their time by keeping your ministry on time.

-These are 10 things you are already working on.
+These are 10 things you are already working on that parents want from youth ministry.
 If you are working on these 10 things, then you are shaping the base of trust you need to partner with parents.
 If you miss on these 10 things, then the other ways you engage parents will be minimized.

 I am going to tell you what every parent wants to tell you every week: Thanks for investing in our kids!
 What you do matters!